joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/12/running-kafka-connect-from-a-container.md

 	      - ./connect-input-file:/tmp

-In order for this container to interact with the already running Kafka broker, I had to add this container to the existing network.
+In order for this container to interact with the already running Kafka broker, I had to add this container to the existing network by running the following:

+    docker network connect kafka-connect-crash-course_default connect-distributed

+where kafka-connect-crash-course_default is the network created by the original `docker-compose` file.
+You can get the network name by running:

+    $ docker network ls

+	NETWORK ID          NAME                                 DRIVER              SCOPE
+	938a3db19507        bridge                               bridge              local
+	cff74b7d60e4        build-system_sonarnet                bridge              local
+	b93a229f4eb2        host                                 host                local
+	da76ab07af40        kafka-connect-crash-course_default   bridge              local

+Once you've completed this step, you can bring up the newly created docker-compose file for the connect-distributed service by running the usual `docker-connect up` command.
+You should then be able to query the REST API by running `curl http://localhost:18083/connectors` to get a list of currently running connectors, which should be an empty list.

 `TODO list rest`